-BMW during the era of National Socialism.
+BMW during the era National Socialist.

 During the era of National Socialism, BMW underwent a transformation from a mobility company to an armaments firm and became one of the most important enterprises operating in the German war economy.
 The production of motorcycles and automobiles continued but the aero-engine business line contributed the lion’s share of the company’s sales.
 New sites were developed and production was massively ramped up to meet the demand for armaments.
 During the war, the company management exhibited no moral scruples in making widespread use of forced labour and prisoners in concentration camps in order to comply with the production figures laid down by the authorities.
 These people had to work under terrible conditions and many died of hunger and exhaustion.
 BMW bears a substantial share of the burden of responsibility for these events and undoubtedly incurred a burden of guilt in committing these crimes.
 BMW therefore participated in compensation payments and commissioned two academic dissertations to investigate this dark part of its own history.
 The BMW Group is proactively committed to an open and free society without any discrimination or prejudice.